KatanaGraph/SimGCN-TDC/README.md

 # Results

 The results are summarized in the Table below.
+Also refer to the report for more details.

 ![Alt text](results.png?raw=true "Title")

 # Reproducibility Instructions

+We conducted all our experiments in AWS `c5.12xlarge` instances (CPU only).
 To reproduce the results for a specific dataset, use the following script.

 ```
 python run.py --dataset hERG --verbose False